Annual

 Direct-sow after last frost in warm soil.
 Space generously for airflow — crowded zinnias get powdery mildew.
 Cut flowers above a leaf node to trigger branching.
 Benary Giant and Queen Lime series are cutting-garden favorites.

-See zinnia in your own yard before you plant.
-Upload a photo to Arden and visualize complete garden designs featuring zinnia alongside companion plants.
+Upload a photo and Arden visualizes full garden designs featuring zinnia alongside companion plants.

 Frequently Asked Questions